Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Location/IndoorPositioning/readme.md

 ## How it works

 1. Load an IPS-aware map.
 This can be a web map hosted as a portal item in ArcGIS Online, an Enterprise Portal, or a mobile map package (.mmpk) created with ArcGIS Pro.
-2. Create and load an `IndoorsLocationDataSource` (stored with the map), then create an `IndoorsLocationDataSource` from it.
+2. Create and load an `IndoorPositioningDefinition` (stored with IPS-aware maps), then create an `IndoorsLocationDataSource` from it.
 3. Handle location change events to respond to floor changes or read other metadata for locations.
 4. Assign the `IndoorsLocationDataSource` to the map view's location display.
 5. Enable and disable the map view's location display using `StartAsync()` and `StopAsync()`.
 Device location will appear on the display as a blue dot and update as the user moves throughout the space.